Updated on June 21st, 2022 by Nikolaos Sismanis

 Note: 13F filing performance is different than fund performance.
 See how we calculate 13F filing performance here.

 Keep reading this article to learn more about Altimeter Capital Management.

 Altimeter Capital Management’s Holdings

-Overall, while Altimeter is one of the largest hedge funds we have covered so far, in terms of assets, its public-equities portfolio is highly concentrated with a total of 21 holdings, almost exclusively focused on technology and consumer discretionary.
-We have previously discussed other funds whose similar philosophy of holding a few, high conviction ideas, has been accomplishing market-beating returns, such as our recent Valley Forge Capital Management article.
+Overall, while Altimeter is one of the largest hedge funds we have covered so far, in terms of assets, its public-equities portfolio is highly concentrated with a total of 15 holdings.
+The portfolio is almost exclusively focused on the technology and consumer discretionary sectors.

 Source: 13F filings, author

 During the quarter, Altimeter initiated or sold its position in the following stocks:

 - Expedia Group Inc (EXPE)

 - Cvent Holding Corp (CVT)